Why indoor air matters

 The research behind WellAir

-Utilizing NanoStrike technology, WellAir devices have been shown to safely and effectively reduce viruses, bacteria, mold spores, VOCs, and particulate matter in dozens of independent laboratory tests.
+Utilizing NanoStrike and bipolar ionization technologies, WellAir devices have been shown to safely and effectively reduce viruses, bacteria, mold spores, VOCs, and particulate matter in dozens of independent laboratory tests.

 In case studies and clinical trials, our products have been demonstrated to reduce infections and improve wellbeing in real-world settings.